aojiru-ts/InnocommSPI/README.md

 If you would like to know about the SPI command, please refer to this link : https://www.nxp.com/docs/en/supporting-information/SIGFOX-SPI-COMMAND-INTERFACE-DESC.xlsx

-Please note that the Innocomm SN10-13 used in this application is for RCZ3, so you need to modify the code depending on the module you are using.
+Please note that "Sigfox 3 Click"(Innocomm SN10-13) used in this application is for RCZ3, so you need to modify the code depending on the module you are using.

 ## Setup
 Connect the shield to the Arduino pins as follows: